 - Develop a strategic perspective on business;

-The Wittenborg MBA is delivered in a block format, with 2 modules being covered every 6 weeks.
-The classes are inter-disciplinary - you study shared modules in semester 1 with MBA students from different business specialisations.
-Due to the rolling entry (6 times a year) groups are dynamic, extremely international and diverse.
+The MBA programme is delivered in a ‘block format’, with 2 modules being covered every 6 weeks.
+Core module classes are inter-disciplinary - you study shared modules with master students from different business management specializations.
+Due to the rolling entry (6 times a year) groups are dynamic, extremely international, and diverse.

-The modules are delivered intensively over consecutive days in the so-called 'block format', which means that each module has 6 days of teaching split into two blocks of 3 days.
+The modules are delivered intensively over consecutive days in the 'block format', which means that each module has 6 days of teaching, split into two blocks of 3 days.
 Teaching methods include group work, case studies, presentations, and live projects.
 The course is delivered through a variety of approaches including lectures, presentations, tutorials and case studies, with an emphasis on interactive learning.
-Each module is taught by two lecturers, often a full time Wittenborg lecturer and a quest lecturer from a partner university.
-Modules include regular guest speakers from industry.
+Each module is taught by two lecturers, often a full-time Wittenborg lecturer and a guest lecturer from a partner university.
+Modules also include regular guest speakers from the industry.

 Areas of study

 Management subjects address key issues of strategy, marketing, operations, human resources, accounting and financial planning, studied in parallel with deeper international corporate finance and investment modules.
 Options include consultancy and multi-unit management.
 Students acquire research skills, which they can apply to academic or industrial projects.

 - Management Accounting & Finance

 - Operations Management

 - International Corporate Sustainability

 - Venture Capital & Private Equity